Mucormycosis is a fungal infection of the sinuses, brain, or lungs. It occurs in some people with a weakened immune system.

 - Pain in the upper abdomen or back

-Surgery should be done immediately to remove all dead and infected tissue.
+Surgery should be done right away to remove all dead and infected tissue.
 Surgery can lead to disfiguration because it may involve removal of the palate, parts of the nose, or parts of the eye.
-Without such aggressive surgery, however, chances of survival are greatly decreased.
+But, without such aggressive surgery, chances of survival are greatly decreased.

 These complications may occur:

 - Blindness (if the optic nerve is involved)